tonghuikang/blog/_posts/unpublished-ai-2025.md

-# Any work that you can call someone to do can be done satisfactorily

 Fiverr but for five hour or five day tasks.
 I think this is what Sierra is doing - outcome based pricing.